sylmm/learngit/readme.txt

-Git is a versional control system.
+Git is a distributed versional control system.
 Git is free software